alveflo/CrudMaker/README.md

 * [AutoMapper](https://automapper.org/)
 * [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/)
 * [FluentValidation aspnet core](https://docs.fluentvalidation.net/en/latest/aspnet.html)

+### How about...
+> Can I use my own controllers alongside this library?

+Yes, you can!
+If you'd like to use CrudMaker to generate crud operations for e.g. a `Blog` entity and also write your own controller for a `Post` entity with more complex business logic into it, that's totally fine.

+> CrudMaker doesn't include relations when getting data

+That's easily fixed by implementing a custom repository (shown below)

 # Usage
 When setting up a CRUD-operation (as below) with CrudMaker you'll get the following endpoints: